-Recently as part of Buzz Promotions I was talking to someone about their book and was told I was mentioned on their Facebook author page.
-I asked for the link so I could go over and see.
+I was talking to someone about their book and told how I was mentioned on their Facebook author page.
+I asked for the link to see it.
 I was surprised to find that I had already liked the page.
-I scrolled down, saw the post, and noticed there were many more posts on this page that I had never seen.
-None of them had shown up in my feed.
+I scrolled down, saw the post, and noticed there were many more posts I’d never seen.
+None of them had shown up in my newsfeed.

 Another author posted on her personal profile that she tries not to think about the ‘reach’ that shows on her author page.
-She said her last post only reached 9 of the 100s that had liked her page.
+She said her last post only reached 9 of the hundred of people that had liked her page.
 I immediately thought, what about mine?
 Am I talking to myself?
 Are we all talking to ourselves come to that?

 On the menu of your Facebook profile page, there is a list and under Explore, I selected Pages.